fhdsl/daseh_quizzes/quizzes/Subsetting_Data_in_R.md

 m) `select(mydata, desc(CO2), year)`

 ?
-Which of the following statements that will create a new data frame called `mydata2` from a dataframe called `mydata` by doing: 1) subsetting all the columns but  `experiment`, 2) subseting all rows for which Year >= 2010, 3) adding a new column called `percent_recycled` that computes the percentage of tons of plastic recycled, assuming you have columns named `total_plastic` and `plastic_recycled` and 4) arranging the dataset by the column `percent_recycled`?
+Which of the following statements that will create a new data frame called `mydata2` from a dataframe called `mydata` by doing: 1) subsetting all the columns but  `experiment`, 2) subsetting all rows for which Year >= 2010, 3) adding a new column called `percent_recycled` that computes the percentage of tons of plastic recycled, assuming you have columns named `total_plastic` and `plastic_recycled` and 4) arranging the dataset by the column `percent_recycled`?

 C) `mydata2 <- mydata %>% select(!experiment) %>% filter(Year >= 2010) %>% mutate(percent_recycled = 100*(plastic_recycled/total_plastic)) %>% arrange(percent_recycled)`
 m) `mydata2 <- mydata %>% select(!experiment) %>% filter(Year >= 2010) %>% arrange(percent_recycled) %>% mutate(percent_recycled = 100*(plastic_recycled/total_plastic))`